Playofthes/SCP-SL-QR-Reader/README.md

 [string]@northwood
 ##
-If you find any buggs, please tell me in the issues section.
+If you find any bugs, please tell me in the issues section.

 ## Building: